-Since I started online in 2012, I have used close to a dozen email marketing services providers.
-Due to cost, and being on a very tight marketing budget, I usually fund myself moving from one provider to another.
+Since I started online in 2012, I have used close to a dozen email marketing service providers.
+Due to cost and a very tight marketing budget, I usually fund myself by moving from one provider to another.

 That’s the reality of free email marketing services…

-Free email marketing solutions usually come with limited services and marketing tools that will help you build engaged subscribers.
-If you’re serious with your online business, free marketing tools are not an option.
+Free email marketing solutions usually come with limited services and marketing tools to help you build engaged subscribers faster.
+Free marketing tools are not an option if you’re serious about your online business.

-Granted, they’re good to start the journey, but as soon as you have money, go for premium service and tools.
+Granted, they’re good to start the journey but go for premium service and tools as soon as you have money.
 This is how you build your online business faster and starts seeing significant growth.